Lazy-Solutions/AdvancedSceneManager/trial/README.md

 ## License

-The trial version is provided 'as is,' and the full license terms are outlined in the LICENSE file included with the package.
+The trial version is provided 'as is,' and the full license terms are outlined in the LICENSE.md file.

 ---